shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b0_dynamic_shimming.rst

 ~~~~~~~~~~~~~~~~

 - Navigate to the *B0 Shim* Tab.
-- Select *Dynamic* in the dropdown menu (it should already be selected by default).
+- Select *Dynamic/volume* in the dropdown menu (it should already be selected by default).
+CLI: `st_b0shim dynamic <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#st-b0shim-dynamic>`__.
 - Select the fieldmap in the overlay and click the button *Input Fieldmap*.
+CLI option: `--fmap <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-fmap>`__.
 - Select the target image in the overlay (**sub-spine_unshimmed_e1**), then click the button *Input target*.
+  The target image is used to know the slice geometry when using slice-wise shimming.
+CLI option: `--target <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-target>`__.
 - Select the mask in the overlay and click the button *Input Mask*.
+CLI option: `--mask <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-mask>`__.
 - Select a *Slice Ordering* of Ascending.
+This option will perform slice-wise shimming and select an acquisition slice order of ascending.
+Selecting Volume with perform a volume shim.
+Selecting all other options will perform a slice-wise shim.
+For more details, see CLI option: `--slices <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-slices>`__.
 - Select a *Slice Factor* of 1 (should be the default).
+Relevant when using multi band acquisitions.
+CLI option: `--slice-factor <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-slice-factor>`__.
-- Select a *Scanner Order* of 1.
-It means that dynamic shimming will be
+- Check the 0 and 1 *Scanner Order* check boxes.
+It means that shimming will be
-  performed with the linear gradients of the scanner.
+  performed with the frequency and the linear gradients of the scanner.
 In typical scanners, order 2
   or higher is not compatible with dynamic shimming, due to the high inductance of the
   shim coils (they cannot be updated as rapidly as the gradient coils).
+CLI option: `--scanner-coil-order <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-scanner-coil-order>`__.
 - *(Optional)* Change the output folder by clicking the *Output Folder* button.
+CLI option: `--output <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-o>`__.
 - Click *Run*.
 - The output text files and figures should be in the *Output Folder*.
 You can
   then copy the text files onto the MRI console to be read by the pulse sequence.